abinezer/stopandbuy2/README.md

+# stopandbuy
-# stopandbuy is a website a created to recommend products from ecommerce platforms using sentimenta analysis.
+stopandbuy is a website a created to recommend products from ecommerce platforms using sentimenta analysis.
 The sources of text for sentiment analysis are -
 1. Captions of Youtube Review videos about the particualr products.
 2. Twitter